RiskoZoSlovenska/configer/README.md

 luarocks install configer
 ```

-Needs Lua 5.2 or higher, but should work in 5.1 environments that have 5.2 compatibility turned on.
+Needs Lua 5.2 or higher, but should also work under LuaJIT with compatibility options.